getting ready for easter

 Gather & remember

-Join us for Maundy Thursday Supper in Fellowship Hall at 6pm followed by worship in the Meetinghouse at 7:30pm.
+Join us on April 2nd for Maundy Thursday Supper in Fellowship Hall at 6pm followed by worship in the Meetinghouse at 7:30pm.
 Maundy means “commandment” and recalls the Last Supper Jesus shared with his disciples when they broke bread together and Jesus commanded them to love one another.
-This reflective service features the reading of scripture, communion and sacred choral music, including Duruflé’s Ubi Caritas, as we prepare for Good Friday and Easter.
-Make your Supper reservation here.
+This reflective service features the reading of scripture,communion andsacred choral music, including Duruflé’s Ubi Caritas, as we prepare for Good Friday and Easter.
+RSVP here!

 Celebrate the Joy of easter